mc0re/piff-library/README.md

 ## Known issues

-There are two boxes I couldn't decifer yet - "avcC" and "esds".
+There are two boxes I couldn't decifer yet - `avcC` and `esds`.
 The data hardcoded in those is the data I extracted from a sample file.

 The audio and video duration are not separated, a single duration is used for both "audio", "video", and "total" (which is the longest of the other two).

-I actually don't know yet how well it works, the system isn't quite ready yet.
-I will update this file when I learn more.
+The library does produce the correct header for a certain manifest, but not for my own.
+Probably due to the configuration boxes.
+Have to keep looking.